OpenGlobe/CMU-OpioidHack/README.md

 # Notes from 09/21 - kickoff
 They're not pretty and full o' typos, but [here they are!](/notes0921.md)

-# CMU Teams
-I know there are many, many, many more, but these are the [teams I have so far](/teams.md).
-These do not include information provided by SurveyMonkey, which we can add here once we get that information.

 ## Website
 This is a companion page for CMU students participating in the Hackathon.
 You can help make it better by [opening an issue](https://github.com/OpenGlobe/CMU-OpioidHack/issues/new).